Our Staff

 Nurses

-Our nurses share the care of patients with chronic disorders such as diabetes and asthma with the doctors, provide health information and immunisation prior to foreign travel and carry out a range of health promotion activities such as general health checks and examinations and childhood vaccinations.
-They also carry out a number of practical procedures such as dressings, blood tests and administration of drugs by injection or implant.
+Our nurses share the care of patients with chronic disorders such as diabetes and asthma with the doctors.
+They provide health information and immunisations prior to foreign travel and carry out a range of health promotion activities such as general health checks, examinations and childhood vaccinations.
+They also carry out a number of practical procedures such as dressings, blood tests and administration of drugs by injection or implants.

 • ROSE WILSON